amukherjea/Transfer_CryoEM/mnist/README.md

 - **mnist_final.py**: Trains the classifier network on data generated from warping module as well as original data.
 Warping module weights (encode_mnist) frozen.
   - ***Output***: classifier_compelte.pt
 - **test_m.py**: Tests the model weights of the classifier stored in `classifier_complete.pt` against MNIST-M data.

+First run mnist_basic.py, followed by mnist_warp.py and then mnist_final.py.
+This will make the model learn from the source domain and give classification results for the source domain.
+Then running on test_m.py gives the classification results in the target dataset [MNIST-M].